Today's Guest Article Is From John Dela Cruz

 About The Author:

 John Dela Cruz is the Principal Construction Lawyer of Contracts Specialist, Founder, and CEO of Small Builders Construction Software based in Sydney, Australia, and an industry influencer.
 He has been helping multiple homeowners, builders, and other tradesmen across the field for almost 10 years.
-He holds several industry management roles including Divisional President and Councillor at Master Builders Association NSW.
+He holds several industry management roles including Divisional President and Councilor at Master Builders Association NSW.

 Recommended Reading: Like this post?
 Check our past blog posts related to this topic.